 250

-The results on the SIR model are depicted inFigure 6.
+The results on the SIR model are depicted in Figure 6.
 Similar to the previous examples, we observe very good recovery of the true parameters, with NRMSE at T = 500 around 0.04, and R2s around 0.98.
 Further, we observe decent performance even at smaller T s, with performance increasing as T increases.
 Conversely, the estimated posterior variance drops as T increases, capturing the fact that more information becomes available to the networks.
 Finally, the SCB plots indicate a slight underestimation of the true posterior means by the estimated posterior means.
 This trend is visible when β and γ both assume very similar values, and the generated time series are far from equilibrium at the final time point T .
 Thus, such datasets contain very little information about the parameters given the considered time range of Tmax = 500.

 Table 1.
 Splat target parameters estimated by our method